 In this tutorial, we will show you how to install and configuration of DNSCrypt on your OpenWrt router.
 For those of you who didn’t know, DNSCrypt is a tool for securing communications between a client and a DNS resolver using elliptic-curve cryptography in the same way the SSL turns HTTP web traffic into HTTPS encrypted Web traffic.
-With DNSCrypt it can prevent spying, spoofing, and man-in-the-middle attacks or even bypass DNS censorship from ISPs that using DNSLeak.
+With DNSCrypt it can prevent spying, spoofing, and man-in-the-middle attacks or even bypass DNS censorship from ISPs that use DNSLeak.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, I will show you step-by-step installation DNSCrypt on an OpenWrt.
+The installation is quite simple and assumes you are running in the root account, I will show you the step-by-step installation DNSCrypt on an OpenWrt.